 Never heard of Peppermint Bark?
 Then you should read this article on Wiki about Peppermint Bark.

-You will need the following ingredients to make this Chocolate Peppermint Bark: Semi-Sweet Chocolate Chips, White Chocolate Chips, Candy Canes and Peppermint Patties.
+You will need the following ingredients to make this Chocolate Peppermint Bark recipe (see recipe card for quantities): Semi-Sweet Chocolate Chips, White Chocolate Chips, Candy Canes and Peppermint Patties.

 Line a baking sheet with parchment paper.